awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

   their width (as a number of bits) and, where relevant, their precise representation.
 In other cases, the width of a transmissible data type can be chosen by implementers as an integral multiple of one byte.
+In this specififaction, when we apply the 'function' `sizeof()` to a transmissible data type, we refer to the serialized size of that data type, not to the size of its in-memory representation.
 For data types not to be included in packets (**non-transmissible data types**) we will not provide any details about their representation and leave it to the implementation.